infinum/eightshift-docs/website/forms/javascript/events/how-to-use.md

 ### esFormsJsFormLoaded

-In this example the event is hooked to the `form` element and in event details you have:
+In this example the event is hooked to the `window` element and in event details you have:
 * `esForms` - object.
 * `formId` - form Id this event is a part of.